ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 &nbsp;
 - In addition to technical limitations, emerging business requirements may further compound service management overheads.
 When a new customer joins or an existing one leaves, new service deployments would need to be **launched** or existing ones **decommissioned** respectively.
 This adds to the complexity of managing the infrastructure.

-### Approach-2: Singular Web Service Deployment for All Bots
+### Approach 2: Singular Web Service Deployment for All Bots

 As we can see, the first method **requires** specific **improvements**, particularly in efficiency and maintenance.
 So, what if we loaded all Bots (their ML models and pre/post-processing components) within the context of a single service deployment with replicas?
 This could undoubtedly **enhance efficiency** as we wouldn’t need to instantiate ML and service libraries multiple times, thus eliminating the hassle of dealing with rolling update procedures for thousands of separate services simultaneously.
 But is this an all-round solution?
-Regrettably, it's not, as this approach introduces **bigger challenges**:
+Unfortunately this is not a good solution either, as this approach introduces **bigger challenges**:

 - Depending on the total number of Bots, the **initialization** time of inference containers could be **excessively** **long**.
 - **Memory** usage of a single inference process might be **massive** as it needs to maintain numerous ML models and other custom components within the same processes.